smoothEM: a new approach for the simultaneous assessment of smooth patterns and spikes

 \subsection{Smart meter electricity data}

-For our first application, we consider data from the Smart Meter Electricity project of the Irish Commission for Energy Regulation (CER), which collected data on electricity consumption from over 5000 households and businesses during 2009 and 2010.
-Our goal here is to create a meaningful statistical representation of the electricity consumption behavior, which may be useful to policy makers.
+We consider data from the Smart Meter Electricity project of the Irish Commission for Energy Regulation, which collected data on electricity consumption from over 5000 households and businesses during 2009 and 2010.
+Our goal here is to create a meaningful statistical representation of the electricity consumption behaviors, which may be useful to policy makers.

-We assume that consumption predominantly follows a smooth pattern with occasional spiked activity -- e.g.~when multiple electrical devices are turned on simultaneously -- and we model the data within our framework.
+We assume that consumption predominantly follows a smooth pattern with occasional spiked activity -- e.g.~when multiple electrical devices are turned on simultaneously.
 The data contains daily measurements of electricity consumed, collected at 30 minute intervals in kWh, for each household and business in the study.
 As an illustration, we run our procedure on data from one household (meter ID 1976) and one small business enterprise (SME, meter ID 1977) for the months of January and July in 2010.
 This allows us to highlight differences in patterns of power usage between households and business, and winter and summer months.
-A visual inspection of the time series, shown in Figure~\ref{fig:fig9}, suggests that assuming the error variances at smooth and spike locations to be the same, as we do in Equation~(\ref{model}), may be too restrictive here.
-Because of this, we allow errors to have not only a mean shift but also inflated variance at spike locations; that is, we use the model described by Equation (\ref{MSIV_model}):
+A visual inspection of two exemplar time series, shown in Figure~\ref{fig:fig9}, suggests that assuming the error variances at smooth and spike locations to be the same, as we do in Equation~(\ref{model}), may be too restrictive here.
+Therefore, we allow errors to have inflated variance at spike locations; that is, we use the model described by Equation (\ref{MSIV_model}).
 This adds a new variance parameter to be estimated in the EM algorithm, which is not covered in our theoretical treatment in Section~\ref{sec:EMtheory}, but does not cause any convergence slow-down in this application.
-We also adopt the grid (1000,100,10,1,0.1,0.01,0.001,0.0001) for the tuning parameter $\lambda$.
-The spike identification and estimated smooth curves generated by our procedure for January 5, 2010, are shown in red triangles and green lines, respectively, in Figure \ref{fig:fig9}.
+We also adopt the grid $(10^4, \ldots ,10^{-4})$ for the tuning parameter $\lambda$.